flaxton/greenvillechorale-google-workspace/README.md

 Close the file by closing the tab.
 Your changes are already saved 😃

-In Google Drive, delete the original Microsoft Office file on Google Workspace, by right-clicking and selecing "Remove", so only the Google Workspace version remains.
+In Google Drive, delete the original Microsoft Office file on Google Workspace, by right-clicking and selecting "Remove", so only the Google Workspace version remains.

 *(Deleted documents are moved to the Trash, and can be recovered.
 After a time, the Trash is automatically emptied)*